Alexis Daria

 Alexis Daria is an American writer of romance novels.
 Her most well known book is You Had Me at Hola.
-Her 2018 debut novel Take the Lead received a RITA Award for "Best First Book".
+Her 2018 debut novel Take the Lead received a Romance Writers of America RITA Award.

 The cover of You Had Me at Hola was designed by illustrator Bo Feng Lin.

 Daria has a bachelor's degree in Computer Arts.
 She currently resides in New York City.